 Since his debut as a seiyuu, Masuda has been incredibly active in this field.
 From Otome to BL drama CDs, he’s got over 60 credits.

-He’s got plenty of work with Rejet, company with which he’s often been associated to their works since 2014.
+He’s got plenty of work with Rejet, a company with which he’s often been associated with their works since 2014.

 He’s voiced a wide array of characters that include tsunderes (i.e Masahiro Setagaya in Hitorijime My Hero), bone-chilling yanderes (i.e Nia in THANATOS NiGHT), passionate individuals (i.e Atom in the Marginal #4 series), calm and collected individuals with a gap (i.e RE-O-DO in Dear Vocalist), between many other characters and unique personalities.